SDU-Semester-Project-2/Heatington/Heatington/Data/IDataSource.md

-# IDataSource Interface
+# `IDataSource` Interface

 ## Overview

-The `IDataSource` interface represents a data source for reading and writing data in the Heatington application.
-Any classes implementing this interface are expected to provide methods for retrieving and saving data.
+The `IDataSource` interface serves as a protocol for managing data sources in the Heatington application.
+It stipulates the provision of methods to perform read and write operations on data.

 ## Methods

-### `List<DataPoint>?
-GetData(string filePath)`
+### `Task<List<DataPoint>?> GetDataAsync(string filePath)`

-This method is intended to retrieve time series data from the specified data source.
-The input parameter is a `string` that represents the file path of the CSV file containing the data.
-The return value of this method is a list of `DataPoint` objects representing the heat demand and electricity price data.
-If no data could be retrieved, the method may return `null`.
+The `GetDataAsync` method signifies an asynchronous operation for retrieving data from a specified data source.
+The input `string filePath` represents the path to the file containing the pertinent data.

+The method is expected to return a `List<DataPoint>` object, which contains the data of interest - specifically the heat demand and electricity price details.
+In cases where the data retrieval is unsuccessful or if there is no data present at the given file location, the method may return `null`.

 ### `void SaveData(List<DataPoint> data, string filePath)`

-This method is intended to save data points to a CSV file at the specified file path.
-The two input parameters are a `List<DataPoint>` representing the data points to be saved and a `string` that provides the file path where the CSV file will be saved.
+The `SaveData` method is purposed towards storing `DataPoint` objects into a CSV file located at a specific file path.
+The `List<DataPoint> data` argument contains the data points that are set to be saved.
+The `string filePath` is an argument that provides the location at which the CSV file will be written to or overwritten.

-The method does not return a value.
-As the return type is `void`, any errors that occur during data saving operations should be communicated through exceptions.
+Considering that its return type is `void`, all complications that arise during the data-saving process should be conveyed via exceptions.

+**This method is currently not implemented**

 ## Implementations

-All data sources in the Heatington application should implement this interface to ensure consistency and enable easier switching between different data sources.
-Examples of potential implementations include `CsvDataSource`, `XmlDataSource`, etc.
+Any classes that function as Csv data sources within the Heatington application should implement this interface.
+This allows for consistency in the management of data across varying data sources and enables smoother transitions between different data sources.
+Examples of such classes could include `CsvDataSource`, `XmlDataSource`, and the like.